 HOW MUCH DOES GARDASIL COST?

-Everyone between the ages of 9-18 who qualify for the Vaccines for Children (VFC) program will not be charged for any of the three shots.
+Everyone between the ages of 9-18 who qualifies for the Vaccines for Children (VFC) program will not be charged for any of the three shots.

 You qualify if you are eligible for Medicaid, if you have no health insurance, or if you are Native American or Alaskan Native.